devmanzur/notification-service/README.md

 - ~~Github CI~~
 - Quartz.NET for cron job

-## Plugin Implementation and usage
+## Notification Plugin Implementation and usage
 - The plugin is used by adding reference to the class library and using one of its configurations extensions
 - ``AddNotificationPluginWithSyncBroker(this IServiceCollection services,
   string? serverUrl)`` For REST API Based communication or